mpolden/journal/README.md

 -50000` means a budget of *-500.00 NOK* .

 A fixed value budget slack may be set with `slack`.
-This is currently only used for colourisation of output where the balance differs from `budget + slack`.
+This is currently only used for colourisation of output where the balance differs from the slack.

 Unwanted records may pollute the journal (e.g. inter-account transfers), these records can be ignored entirely by setting `discard = true` on the matching